Cultural psychology: Stereotyping

+However, many studies have looked at cultural differences in thought style between regions and nearby communities, such as between rice-farming and wheat-farming regions in China, farming and herding villages in Turkey, and social class differences within the United States and China.

 Faulty methodology

 Self-reporting data is one of the easiest and most accessible methods of mass data collection, especially in cultural psychology.
 However, overemphasizing cross-cultural comparisons of self-reported attitudes and values can lead to relatively unstable and ultimately misleading data.
+For this reason, cultural psychologists often use non-self-report methods, such as cognitive tasks, behavioral data, and use of natural language.

 Methods

 Cultural psychologist, Richard Shweder argues that the psyche and culture are mutually constructed and inseparable.
-The failure of replicating many psychology findings in other regions of the world supported the idea that mind and environment are interdependent, and different throughout the world.
-Some criticisms state that using self-report may be a relatively unreliable method, and could be misleading especially in different cultural context.
+The failure of replicating many psychology findings in other regions of the world supported the idea that the mind and environment are interdependent and different throughout the world.
+Some criticisms state that using self-report may be a relatively unreliable method, and could be misleading especially in different cultural contexts.
 Regardless of the fact that self-report is an important way to obtain mass data, it is not the only way.

-In fact, cultural psychologists utilized multiple measurements and resources no different from other scientific researches – observation, experiment, data analysis etc. For example, Nisbett & Cohen (1996) investigated the relation between historical cultural background and regional aggression difference in the U.S.A.
-In this study, researchers designed laboratory experiment to observe participants' aggression, and crime rate, demographic statistics were analyzed.
+In fact, cultural psychologists utilized multiple measurements and resources no different from other scientific researches – observation, experiment, data analysis etc. For example, Nisbett & Cohen (1996) investigated the relation between historical cultural background and regional aggression difference in the U.S. In this study, researchers designed laboratory experiment to observe participants' aggression, and crime rate, demographic statistics were analyzed.
 The experiment results supported the culture of honor theory that the aggression is a defense mechanism which is rooted in the herding cultural origin for most of the southerners.
 In laboratory observations, Heine and his colleagues found that Japanese students spend more time than American students on tasks that they did poorly on, and the finding presents a self-improvement motivation often seen in East Asian that failure and success is interconvertible with effort.
 In terms of cognition styles, Chinese tend to perceive image using a holistic view compared to American.

 Quantitative statistics of cultural products revealed that public media in western countries promote more individualistic components than East-Asian countries.
 These statistics are objective because it does not involve having people fill out questionnaire, instead, psychologists use physical measurements to quantitatively collect data about culture products, such as painting and photos.
 These statistics data can also be national records, for example, Chiao & Blizinsky (2010) revealed that cultures of high collectivism is associated with lower prevalence of mood/anxiety disorders in study involving 29 countries.
 In addition to the experimental and statistics data, evidence from neuro-imaging studies, also help strengthen the reliability of cultural psychology research.
 For example, when thinking of mother, the brain region related to self-concept showed significant activation in Chinese, whereas no activation observed in Westerners.